IBM/cloud-functions-workshops/Prerequisites/signup.md

 *Note that your organization is usually the email address you signed up with*
 1. Locate the default organization named `dev` and check the associated "_Region_" value listed in the table.

-it should have a value of `UK South` or `US South`:

 ![Registration page](images/IBM-Cloud-Cloud-Foundry-Orgs.png)

-Remember this value for the next step (Installing the IBM Cloud CLI):
+The value should be either `UK South` or `US South`.
+Remember this value for the next step (Installing the IBM Cloud CLI).

 _**Note** IBM Cloud Functions is [available in other regions](https://cloud.ibm.com/docs/openwhisk?topic=cloud-functions-cloudfunctions_regions) as well if you upgrade from a Lite account._